Android Studio Alternatives in 2026: The Best IDEs, Frameworks, and AI Tools

 React Native

 Developed by Meta and released in 2015, React Native is one of the most established cross-platform frameworks.
 It uses JavaScript and the React library to build natively rendered mobile applications.
-React Native 0.84, released in February 2026 updated Mar 2026 , makes Hermes V1 the default JavaScript engine and ships with React 19.2, delivering substantial performance improvements.
+React Native 0.85, released in April 2026 updated May 2026 , introduces the new Shared Animation Backend built in collaboration with Software Mansion, which finally enables animating layout props (width, height, flex, position) using the native driver — a limitation that frustrated developers for years.

 Why choose React Native over Android Studio: